Merkoba/Meltdown/README.md

 Change the font size of the output.

-Slider rows to accomodate more config widgets.

 The conversation tabs can be re-ordered by dragging.

 Buttons change color to reflect program state.

 Autocomplete commands with Tab.

+Scrollable config panel to pack more configs.

 ---

 ## GUI Toolkit

-Python comes bundled with the `Tkinter` library which is a wrapper around `TCL`.
+Python comes bundled with the `Tkinter` library which is a wrapper around `Tcl`.

 This should just work after installing Python normally.